 Various GM “eAssist” models, Ram 1500 trucks with "eTorque," Mercedes-Benz "EQ Boost" models

 A mild hybrid sits between a conventional gasoline vehicle and a full hybrid.

-A mild hybrid uses a smaller battery, and a motor-generator that can both create electricity and help boost the gas engine’s output.
+A mild hybrid uses a smaller battery and a motor-generator that can both create electricity and help boost the gas engine’s output.
 They can also be used to run some of a vehicle's auxiliary functions like climate control or be used as a starter/generator to reduce the load on the gas engine.

-Though mild hybrid vehicles aren’t capable of all-electric propulsion, and though they don’t offer as significant a fuel savings as a “full” hybrid, they’re able to boost performance while reducing fuel use.
+Mild-hybrid vehicles aren’t capable of all-electric driving and they don’t offer as significant fuel savings as a “full” hybrid, but they’re able to boost performance while reducing fuel use.

 When extra power is needed, the motor-generator uses stored electricity to apply torque to the engine, boosting its output without burning additional fuel.
 Some refer to this as "electric turbocharging."
 When coasting or cruising, the gasoline engine spins the motor-generator to create electricity that recharges the battery.
-In a mild hybrid, the gas engine can be turned off, and fuel saved, in more situations – like while coasting down hills or when stopped at traffic lights.
+In a mild hybrid, the gas engine can be turned off to save fuel in more situations like while coasting down hills or when stopped at traffic lights.